wso2/ETAC/outlooks/blockchain4integration_outlook.md

 The next section explores the impact of blockchain on integration.

 # Impact
-After brainstorming potential blockchain use cases, we identified 34 blockchain-based integration use cases, which are listed in Appendix A. This section examines the common trends seen across those use cases, as well as specific use cases when relevant.
+After brainstorming potential blockchain use cases, we identified 30-plus blockchain-based integration use cases, which are discussed in [Blockchain-based Intergation Usecases](https://github.com/wso2/ETAC/blob/master/blockchain/blockchain-usecases.md).
+This section examines the common trends seen across those use cases, as well as specific use cases when relevant.
 In the examples used in this paper, when we refer to the use cases, we will use the notation (U<usecase-number>).
 For example, (U20) means use case 20.

 ## Macro Impact
 At the macro level, it is important to understand the role of blockchain when used for integration, its network effects and interactions, and related disrupters.